 The latest additions from the Kenny Barron collaborations in the Shop are “In the Slow Lane,” “Rain” and “Marie Laveau”.
 (The Lead Sheets page includes names of current and future titles to add.)
 Product pages have short clips, brief descriptions of styles and composers, and portions of lyrics.
 Return for new charts, or make it easier: sign up for “What’s New” below to join the email list for exclusive, periodic updates.
 Or email me.

-The Studio page has an overview of my work as a teacher, speaker, scholar, and arts advocate.
-For more on my background, credentials, and as a professional musician, see the JJJazz and About JJ.
+After a much-needed computer and software upgrade, and some interruptions like most people are fielding in this day and age, I’m back to proofing new songs for the Shop.
+The Studio page has an overview of my work as a voice and musicianship teacher, speaker, and arts advocate.
+For more on my background, credentials, and as a professional musician, see JJJazz and About JJ.

 Later this June, I will be debuting a new talk, “How We Learn: Music as a Metaphor”.
 These hour-long presentations inspire me to keep up with the neuroscientists’ latest research.
 One recent study concluded musicians are decidedly better learners, always balancing multiple networks firing across the whole brain.
 The neuronal connections in music even go to places in the brain other executive activities don’t go.
 I am always working on translating these discoveries using my lifelong experiences in music, my “passionate pursuit.”
 Another amazing finding: they can tell if someone was a musician.
 Not even scientists have that distinction.
 Study after study also reinforce music’s ability to stimulate endorphins and dopamine, and increase overall health.
 The “joy of singing” is not hyperbole.
 For topic abstracts, see Writer/Speaker.)